0

 How long does a skin check take?

-You may want to allow 15-30 minutes for your skin check.
-At your initial appointment, you will fill out some forms beforehand and then have a consulation with your doctor who will take a relevant medical history prior to conducting the examination, which is the skin check, which will take anywhere from 5-20 minutes depending on how many moles/ freckles/ sun damage you have on your body.
+At your initial appointment, you will have a consulation with your doctor who will take a relevant medical history prior to the skin check, which will take anywhere from 5-15 minutes depending on how many moles/ freckles/ sun damage you have on your body. if a sample is needed to confirm or rule out cancer (a biopsy) this will be an added cost and discussed with you on the day.

 What does a skin check involve?